Skip to content

 There are many ways a career change can influence your life insurance needs.

-A new job with a higher salary might mean you can afford higher premiums and a larger policy
+• A new job with a higher salary might mean you can afford higher premiums and increase your level of life insurance cover.

-Moving to a riskier career path, such as a job where injury is likely, might mean that your need more comprehensive cover, and your premiums will increase
+• Moving to a riskier career path, such as a job where injury is likely, might mean that you need more comprehensive cover, and that your premiums will increase

 Whatever direction your career change takes you in, you should reevaluate if your life insurance still works for you.